 The conservation corps of American YouthWorks is a shared experience of purpose, of service to the community, and of education.
 People with differing levels of experience and backgrounds come together to protect the environment and care for others.

+We make nature accessible for the community.
 Our crews build and maintain the trails that run through a community’s parks and green spaces, giving people space to appreciate nature and to feel it’s rejuvenating effects.

+We support diversity in habitats to strengthen the ecosystem.
 Diverse ecosystems not only promote habitat for wildlife but also are more resistant to disease, fire and flooding.
 To prevent invasive species from dominating the land, our crews will go in and remove them, either by applying herbicide or with tools like chainsaws.
 And on occasion, a partnering agency will have us planting native trees, grasses, and flowering plants.

+We aid in making fires a restorative force.
 Fire is a natural part of the landscape that promotes resilient and healthy ecosystems.
 However, if left unmanaged, it can be a destructive force.
 Something our crews do to prevent this is called shaded fuel breaks.
 We manage the boundary from woodlands to urban areas so that fire doesn’t move from one to the other.
 One of our crews even participates in prescribed burns to keep this fuel to a minimum.

+We respond to natural disasters to support the people.
 Natural disaster response and recovery is reliant on volunteers to do direct service for homeowners.
 This means volunteers are the ones clearing debris, tarping roofs, and removing water damaged materials from the homes.
 When our crews get deployed, they get to be there for the homeowners in this way, which can help provide some measure of control and help them take the first step in moving their life forward.

+We choose a term of service because we are purpose driven.
 We are really here because we want to serve the community and we want to define meaning in our actions.

 Being AmeriCorps members, we do get benefits.
 There’s a bi-weekly living allowance, the AmeriCorps Education Award, and some crews have the opportunity to earn preferred hiring at public land agencies.